Search and Filter Conversations

 Make sure you have:

-Click a conversation from the filtered results to open it.
+Click a result to open it.

 Tip: If your search returns too many results, combine it with filters (described below) to narrow down further.
 For example, search for "roof repair" and filter to only Open conversations.